ronalde/tls-based-postfix-mailrelay/README.md

-# Makefile to generate SSL certificates and postfix configuration
+# Makefile to prepare secure TLS based SMTP relaying Postfix configuration

-# instructions and files for secure TLS based SMTP relaying.
+This Makefile helps you to generate SSL certificates and postfix configuration instructions and files for secure TLS based SMTP relaying.

 ## Usage